-(Many people have pointed out that Platt must have read my book Pagan Christianity.
+(Many of my readers have written me saying that Platt must have read my book Pagan Christianity.
 In that book, published in January 2008, George Barna and I devote an entire chapter to the unbiblical origin of the sinner’s prayer.
 Btw/ we didn’t see a reference to Pagan Christianity in the endnotes <teasing grin> . . )

 However, I wished Platt talked about water baptism . . . for that was the first-century Christians’ way of bringing people to Christ.
 As I have demonstrated elsewhere, water baptism is the New Covenant, post-resurrection fulfillment of Jesus’ word, “Leave all, take up your cross, and follow me.”
 It’s the first step to becoming a follower of Jesus.
 Many Protestants don’t understand the power and significance of baptism and have turned it into an empty ritual.
 But it has everything to do with following Jesus.